Disruption in commercial property management

 Regulation in commercial property management

 Regulation in commercial property development is also forcing change.
-The introduction of the Energy Efficiency Directive (EED) in the EU in 2012 has been responsible for improved energy efficiency across the EU because now large organisations are required reduce GHG emissions, progress towards NZEB (Net Zero Emissions Buildings), and publish accurate data on energy performance.
+The introduction of the Energy Efficiency Directive (EED) in the EU in 2012 has been responsible for improved energy efficiency across the EU because now large organisations are required reduce GHG emissions, progress towards net zero buildings, and publish accurate data on energy performance.

 To achieve these goals, measuring, monitoring, and controlling all energy-consuming processes and systems is crucial, such as the energy used for lighting, heating, and cooling, and to run all the appliances in your buildings.